 Make Extra Money and Gain Valuable Experience

-Most teen jobs are simply a way to earn money and gain work experience.
-You should still consider work that is suitable to your skills, personality type, and future ambitions.
-Contact employers in your community to inquire about job openings if you are ready to start working or do the legwork necessary to get your own small business venture going.
+Teen jobs are just an awesome way to earn money and gain work experience.
+To find the best job for you, consider work that is suitable to your skills, personality type, and future ambitions.
+Contact employers in your community to inquire about jobs for 16-year-olds if you are ready to start working or do the legwork necessary to get your own small business venture going.
 After all, it's never too early to start preparing for the future.